Ceasar/sf_bike_rack_finder/README.rst

   the user with each additional rack decreases after we hit the number where we can reliably provide the closest spots.

+**Disclaimer:** I'm not sure all of these spots are valid.
+The data is hard to interpret.
+If there's any reason to believe people will actually use this, the next step would be to reach out the maintainer of the dataset and clear up what it means.

 Demo
 ================================================================================